Written by Jonathan Munson, Executive Director

 Let’s take it one step further.

-This is exactly the kind of foolish behavior James addresses in today’s key verse.
+This is exactly the kind of foolishness James addresses in today’s key verse.

 What good is our Bible knowledge if it never actually trickles down to influence our actions?
 What good is it if we know the guidelines of the Bible but choose to ignore them?

-If this is how we live, James tells us flat out: we are “deceiving ourselves” (verse 22).
+If this is how we’re living, James tells us flat out: we are “deceiving ourselves” (verse 22).

 The Christian life isn’t solely about accumulating Biblical information or intriguing insights.
-It’s about putting the Word into practice in our daily lives and relationships.
+It’s about putting the Word of God into practice in our daily lives and relationships.
 It’s not just about hearing the Word; it’s about obeying it.
+And obedience isn’t merely about agreeing with what the Bible says; it’s about doing what the Bible says.
+Obedience always leads to a change in our behavior.

 You get the point, right?